patnolan33/turtlebot_walker/README.md

 You should see a Gazebo window open and spawn the demo world (located in the `/gazebo_world` directory of this repository) with jersey walls and other obstacles as well as the turtlebot robot.
 In addition, the turtlebot should start moving forward towards a wall.
 As it drives, should it encounter an obstacle, it will stop, turn in place to free itself, then continue driving.

 ## <a name="recording-rosbag"></a> Recording using rosbag
 The package `rosbag` is a common ROS tool that is used to record and playback ROS topic messages.
 The launch file for this project accepts a boolean flag called `record_walker` that toggles rosbag recording if included (true for record, false for do not record).
-To run both the publisher and subscriber node and record the published topics, run:
+To run the walker package and record the published topics, run:
 ```
 $ cd <PATH_TO_YOUR_DIRECTORY>/catkin_ws
 $ source devel/setup.bash